akfullfo/rainbarrel/README.md

 Rainbarrel receives webhook POSTs from a Rainbow Eagle smart meter monitoring unit.
-The data ireceived is provided to plugins or external programs for data logging and control.
+The data received is provided to plugins or external programs for data logging and control.

-This code is under development and will be moved to a public repo when stable.
+This code is under development.
+Still to come is a netstring-based event reporting mechanism to allow multiple external programs with immediate access to data.